 1/30/2014, 9 a.m.

-As a world traveller whose constantly on the go, Bryer said its important for Blacks in Miami to appreciate African music because its reflective of their past.
+Bryer, a self-proclaimed world traveller, said its important for Blacks in Miami to appreciate African music because its reflective of their past.

-"African-Americans originated from Africa, so by appreciating African music, they are appreciating their roots," she explained.
+"African-Americans originated from Africa, so by appreciating African music, they are appreciating their roots," said Bryer.

-"We all come from a gospel background and are religious so African gospel is important to us," she said.
+"We all come from a gospel background and are religious so African gospel is important to us," said Bryer.
 "Even the act of incorporating a gospel sound into contemporary classics is important to us.
 This is what we're known for and love best."

-"There is a huge AIDS pandemic in our country and it's important to let people know about the suffering and to help our countrymen in whatever way we can," she explained.
+"There is a huge AIDS pandemic in our country and it's important to let people know about the suffering and to help our countrymen in whatever way we can," said Bryer.
 "By being ambassadors, we are trying to give back to others in our community which is relevant to us."